Table of Contents

 Hotlinking, or inline linking, occurs when another website directly links to images or other media files on your website.
 Preventing hotlinking involves blocking requests from external websites to access your media files directly.

-More About Bandwidth, protects against content theft, and prevents unauthorized usage of your website’s resources.
+Preventing hotlinking is important because it helps conserve bandwidth, protects against content theft, and prevents unauthorized usage of your website’s resources.
 By blocking hotlinking, you can ensure that only your website visitors can access your media files.

 To prevent hotlinking: